 Stuffed was certainly not a word to associate with Bob when he was racing, but after he finally passed away, he was preserved for future generations.
 The old boy now stands magnificently as a feature exhibit at the Natural History Museum in Tring.

-The Racing Post celebrates its twentieth birthday this year, and I’ve been fortunate enough to have enjoyed an unbroken association with the paper since its launch.
+The Racing Post continues to go from strength to strength, and I am admittedly quite proud to have enjoyed our unbroken association since the paper’s launch all those years ago.
 Back then I would spend many hours in my purpose built darkroom at home in South Cambridgeshire, processing films overnight and hastily churning out black and white prints.
-After the prints were washed, dried and captioned they would be delivered next morning to the Post’s original Raynes Park location, to meet print deadlines.
+After the prints were washed (using an old trick involving methylated spirits to speed the process!), dried and captioned they would be delivered next morning to the Post’s original Raynes Park location, to meet print deadlines.